-Indicator Indicator Code Link and activity indicators are off The NIC is not connected to the network.
+Indicator Indicator code Link and activity indicators are off The NIC is not connected to the network.
 Link indicator is green The NIC is connected to a valid network at its maximum port speed (1 Gbps or 10 Gbps).
 Link indicator is amber The NIC is connected to a valid network at less than its maximum port speed.
-Activity indicator is blinking green Network data is being sent or received.